 To add context to the relatively new industry of carbon accounting software, we need to distinguish between a carbon accounting vs. an ESG (Environmental, Social, and Governance) solution.

 Carbon accounting software is based on the Greenhouse Gas Protocol (GHGP).
 Additionally, the term “carbon” is used as an umbrella term, as deemed by the GHGP, to account for many types of emissions, including:

 Companies that invest in audit-grade carbon accounting software are better equipped to collect and manage their data, disclose their carbon footprints to relevant stakeholders, apply business analytics for decarbonization strategies and establish Science-based Targets (SBTi), and manage ongoing compliance-related and supply chain issues.

 What features to look for in carbon accounting software

 The right features can make or break a carbon accounting solution.
-Emissions regulation is a nuanced undertaking for any organization attempting to manage its carbon footprint responsibly that’s often determined by many factors, including different regional guidelines.
+Emissions regulation is a nuanced undertaking for any organization attempting to manage its carbon footprint responsibly, and that’s often determined by many factors, including different regional guidelines.

-Unified auditing: An auditing workflow that streamlines the process of carbon management and sustainability reporting is a must.
-Consider how automated or prone to manipulation a vendor's calculation process is as well as its auditing methodologies.
+Unified auditing: A workflow that streamlines the carbon management and sustainability reporting process is a must.
+Consider how automated or prone to manipulation a vendor's calculation process is and its auditing methodologies.